workstaffhq/helpcenter/blog/2022-10-12-benefits-of-a-time-clock-app/index.md

 # The Benefits of an Employee Time Clock App

-Managing workforce time is an essential task that is supposed to be simple and efficient.
+Managing workforce time is an essential task that should be simple and efficient.
 In reality, it is often tedious and ironically leads to the waste of countless hours.
 Using a good time tracking system has a myriad of benefits for both employers and their staff.

 Here are the key reasons why you should opt for a good time clock app.